MiloszStolarski/PyChess/README.md

 ### More opportunities coming soon
   - examples of use in the form of photos and others
-  - all kinds of chess rules like: Castling, En passant, Promotion, Checkmate, Mate, Stalemate...
+  - all kinds of chess rules like: Castling, Promotion, Checkmate, Mate, Stalemate...
   - menu
   - LAN games
   - turn the script into an app